Crystallize/COVID19_ExceedingCapacityModel/README.md

 Rahul Sarkar		Consultant Physician in Respiratory Medicine 7 Critical Care at Medway NHS Foundation Trust\

 ## Acknowledgements
-The authors acknowledgfe assistance and advice from the following people.\
+The authors acknowledge assistance and advice from the following people.\
 ### Institute and Faculty of Actuaries
 Josephine Robertson (Health & Care Actuary, Optum)\
 Dan Ryan (Chief Science Officer at COIOS Research)\